PranayKr/Deep_Reinforcement_Learning_Projects/README.md

          (https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)
          and then download the environment for the Linux operating  system above.)

-# Details of running the Code to Train the Agent / Test the Already Trained Agents :
+# Details of running the Code to Train the Agent / Test the Already Trained Agent :
   a) First of all clone this repository (https://github.com/PranayKr/Deep_Reinforcement_Learning_Projects.git) on local system
-     Open Anaconda prompt shell window and navigate inside the python/ folder in above mentioned cloned repository folder All the Source code files and pretrained model weights are present here alongwith with downloaded unity environment file for Windows (64-bit) OS
+     Open Anaconda prompt shell window and navigate inside the above mentioned cloned repository folder.
+     All the Source code files and pretrained model weights are present here alongwith with downloaded unity environment file for Windows (64-bit) OS